rajesh-babu/MEAN-SampleApp/README.md

 download the package and goto the folder in command prompt

-create the folder named "data"
+create the folder named "data" to point out backend data storage path

 Install the mongodb and execute the following command to start the mongodb server